How to Choose the Perfect Wall Art for Your Space

 Much like designing around a theme, an inspiration piece drives all of your other purchasing decisions.
 An inspiration piece for a room could be a piece of art, a sofa you love, or even just a trinket with a sentimental meaning.
 One woman’s boucle armchair is another woman’s grand piano – both potentially inspire the design of an entire room or even a whole house.

 Once you find an inspiration piece, follow these tips for selecting wall art:

 - Use your inspiration piece to determine the colour scheme of your room.
 It is best to narrow it down to three or four colours.
-Focusing on a set scheme makes it easy to match an inspiration quote.

 - Select wall art that follows the colour scheme of the room.
 With a set colour scheme, you can combine patterns, geometrics, solids, and more.
 As a general rule, introducing a new colour requires you to add it in at least two places for a cohesive room.